How to Remove Deodorant Stains

 • Launder as usual.

-The borax isn’t as harmful to the fibers of your shirt as bleach is, so you can try the borax method several times on all colors of clothing without risking damage.
+Borax isn’t as harmful to the fibers of your shirt as bleach is, so you can try the borax method several times on all colors of clothing without risking damage.

-Enzyme Stain Remover
+Using Enzyme Stain Removers

 There are several brands of enzymatic cleaners that work by breaking down the bacteria and enzymes in sweat that cause the deodorant stain.
 Most are economical and safe for the environment.
 You can find enzymatic cleaners in the laundry section of your grocery store.

-Pretreating the Stain
+Pretreating a Deodorant Stain

 If all else fails and you don’t have any of the above products in the house, try shampoo.
 Shampoo is an excellent detergent and will help to break down the natural oils that sweat produces.
 This method can also be used on yellowing collars too.